Reactions of the Eastern Orthodox churches to the 2018 Moscow–Constantinople schism: Greek Orthodox Metropolis of Germany

+Ukrainian Orthodox Church in Diaspora

+In early 2018, the Permanent Conference of Ukrainian Orthodox Bishops Beyond the Borders of Ukraine, which consists of Ukrainian Autocephalous Orthodox Church in Diaspora (UAOCD), Ukrainian Orthodox Church of the USA (UOC of USA), Ukrainian Orthodox Church of Canada (UOCC) and the Ukrainian Orthodox Eparchies of Brasil and South America, released a statement where they stated their "strong [...] support for the actions strong letter of support for the actions" of the Ecumenical Patriarch.

 Metropolis of Belgium

-Metropolitan Athenagoras of Belgium, head of the Metropolis of Belgium of the Ecumenical Patriarchate, declared his support for the Ecumenical Patriarchate in a speech, saying: "the Ecumenical Patriarchate has never disrupted or divided the unity of the Orthodox Christians… The unity of our Church is tested today.
+Metropolitan Athenagoras of Belgium, head of the Metropolis of Belgium of the Ecumenical Patriarchate, declared his support for the Ecumenical Patriarchate in a speech, saying: "the Ecumenical Patriarchate has never disrupted or divided the unity of the Orthodox Christians...
+The unity of our Church is tested today.
 Our ecclesiastic history has also been tested in the past, but we overcame the difficulties with the help of our Lord.
 Our Ecumenical Patriarchate, due to the rights provided by our tradition and the history of our Church, had taken the same initiative for so many other Orthodox sister Churches.
-Why not do the same with the Church of Ukraine?…"
+Why not do the same with the Church of Ukraine?..."

+Exarchate in Lithuania

+Priest Gintaras Sungaila of the Exarchate of the Ecumenical Patriarchate in Lithuania accused the Lithuanian Orthodox Church of trying to hide their ties to the ROC as "majority of people support Ukraine, condemn Russia’s aggression, and consider Patriarch Kirill’s position immoral and reprehensible."